Joey-Einerhand/TF2ChatToSpeech/README.md

 Under the "Playback" tab, scroll down until you see your default playback device.
 You can see whether a device is default by looking for a green checkmark![Checkmark](HOW_TO_INSTALL/Images/Checkmark.png) Remember this device, you're going to need it when configuring VoiceMeeter.

 Scroll down until you see two "VoiceMeeter" input devices.
 Select `VoiceMeeter Input` and set it to default by clicking "Set Default".
 Select `VoiceMeeter Aux Input`, click on the arrow next to 'Set default' and click on the "Default communications device" option.
+If you do not have `VoiceMeeter Aux Input`, don't change your default communications device.

 Under the "Input" tab, repeat the previous step but with `VoiceMeeter Output` and `VoiceMeeter Aux Output` instead of the `input` devices.